melaniebrgr/learning-computer-science/06-ai/04-ai-coding/04-ai-coding.md

 - Replit
 - Lovable

+### Headless and autonomous refactorer/solvers

+- Devin
+- OpenHands: An open-source, model-agnostic version of Devin
+- Manus
+- Claude Code: a terminal application

 ### Agentic IDEs

+> The future isn't just a coder, and they aren't just a prompt writer.
+They're an Orchestrator managing a team of specialized agents.

 - Cursor: A fork of VS Code that provides a superset of each features.
 - Kiro
 - Windsurf
 - Tidewave
 - Antigravity

-### Agents

-> The future isn't just a coder, and they aren't just a prompt writer.
-They're an Orchestrator managing a team of specialized agents.

-- Devin
-- Replit Agent
-- Manus
-- Cursor Agent
-- Claude Code: a terminal application

 ### Test generation